At the end of each calendar year, I perform this ritual to let go of what has passed and set my intentions for what is to come.

 Allow the candle to burn into the morning hours, as the sunlight is waxing.
 At noon on New Year’s Day, ignite the paper under the white candle in its flame and transfer to the fireplace or cauldron.
 Extinguish the white candle.

-Dispose of any remains of the black candle at a crossroads.
+To dispose of the remains of the black candle, wrap in black paper and toss in the trash.
 Dispose of the remains of the white candle by burying them in your yard.
 The ashes from the papers may be scattered, if desired.